-Years later, in connection with the Fuquay-Varina Food Pantry, CTR is making and distributing brown bag lunches every Sunday for over 100 needy people in our area.
+Years later, in connection with the Fuquay-Varina Food Pantry, CTR is continuing to make and distribute brown bag lunches every Sunday for needy people in our area.
 In the name of Jesus’ love, and for His glory alone, we are making a small difference in our community.
 Join us for worship, and following coffee & fellowship, stay to lend a hand!

 For more information about IITB, Click Here.